 So that white in semi-gloss finish on the trim?
 It may look more yellow on the wall in an eggshell finish.
 That being said, I’ve learned which specific whites typically work best for most situations.
 This has enabled me to narrow down the choices a great deal.

 Don’t let this post scare you!
 Even the most difficult paint colors shouldn’t be shied away from if they’re your heart’s desire.
 While it is an extra step in the paint-choosing process, it is well worth the time and effort to paint up larger samples on Small Wall® so that you choose the RIGHT version of your favorite color.
 They are available in packages of two at your local Sherwin-Williams store.
-If you are a designer, decorator, or painter, you can buy a contractor pack of 50 exclusively here.

 If you want to become an expert in all things paint colors, find out more about our ONLINE paint color certification course!
 Included in the course is my NEW Perfect Paint Palette™, complete with instructions and painted 12×12 Small Wall® sample boards of the core Sherwin-Williams paint colors in my system: